Emat12/projonegit/README.md

 # projonegit
-My first repository on GitHub
+My first repository on GitHub and it will contains some various types of programs as the warm up for Git.